 Dr. Van N. Truskett has a track record of innovation, leadership and attainment of business results in nanoimprint lithography addressing its introduction and use in the semiconductor, hard disk drive and emerging market (bio, solar, LED, display) applications.
-She has over 14 years of technical, operations and strategic leadership experience related to semiconductor equipment manufacturing and inkjet printhead R&D and product release.
+She has technical, operations and strategic leadership experience related to semiconductor equipment manufacturing and inkjet printhead R&D and product release.
 Her work has taken jetting technology from scholarship to practice in the U.S. and Asia, enabling a novel path for lower production costs for the semiconductor industry.

 Dr. Truskett played a critical role in a team that raised venture capital and developed a startup, Molecular Imprints, into a thriving enterprise that Canon acquired in 2014 to form Canon Nanotechnologies.
 Her accomplishments included developing dramatically higher resolution nanopatterning solutions at a lower cost of ownership compared to competitors.
 She was instrumental in the product release of over 10 nanoimprint lithography products and over six cutting-edge inkjet-printing products.
-She has over 50patents (U.S. and international) constituting the core technology.
+She has over 50 patents (U.S. and international) constituting the core technology.

 Dr. Truskett is a nationally recognized technology and business leader.
 She is the recipient of the 2014 Industrial Research & Development Award from the American Institute of Chemical Engineers (AIChE).
 This is a national chemical engineering award for innovation, creativity and impact of bringing new products to market.
 In 2016, she was awarded the Edith and Peter O’Donnell Award in Technology Innovation from The Academy of Medicine, Engineering, and Science of Texas and also was selected as the Distinguished Engineering Graduate from the Cockrell School of Engineering at UT Austin.
 The O’Donnell Award is the most prestigious state award recognizing Texas-based researchers for their pioneering work.
 The distinguished graduate award is the highest honor from the Cockrell School given to highly respected professionals, dedicated engineers and supporters of higher education.
-In 2017, Dr. Truskett was inducted into the Academy of Distinguished Chemical Engineers in the McKetta Department of Chemical Engineering in the Cockrell School.
-As of 2020, she became a board member of AIChE’s Center for Innovation & Entrepreneurship Excellence (CIEE) and a Fellow of the National Academy of Inventors.
+In 2017, Dr. Truskett was inducted into the Academy of Distinguished Chemical Engineers in the McKetta Department of Chemical Engineering at UT Austin.
+As of 2020, she became a board member of AIChE’s Center for Innovation & Entrepreneurship Excellence and a Fellow of the National Academy of Inventors.